duke-malaria-collaboratory/BRAVA/README.md

     - `variant_calling_targets`: the list of target(s) you want to perform variant calling on.
     - `pair1`: the path to the folder containing the forward reads.
     - `pair2`: the path to the folder containing the reverse reads.
-    - `trim_filter_out`: the path to the overall output folder, which will contain the output produced from trimming and filtering as well as the final output summary tables.
     - `refs`: the path to the folder containing reference sequences for the polymorphic gene target that will be used to map the raw reads to the appropriate gene targets of interest.
     - `forward`: the path to the file with the list of forward primers.
     - `rev`: the path to the file with the list of reverse primers.